iterorganization/imas-python/docs/source/installing.rst

 Installing on the ITER cluster
 ------------------------------
-We assume a clean system.
 To interact with the AL, we need the IMAS environment activated.
 I'm assuming a bash shell for all these commands:

 .. code-block:: bash

-    module load AL-Python-lib
-    module load AL-Cython
+    module load IMAS-2020a/3.30.0-4.8.5-2020a

 This should give us all we need, namely at time of testing: